Mandated Training on the National Incident Management System and the Incident Command System for Hospitals and Health Care Systems

 Any personnel that would assume a leadership role in emergency preparedness, incident response or the Hospital Command Center (Hospital Emergency Operations Center).

 The IS-800 course is available through FEMA’s website.
-The course introduces participants to the concepts and principles of the National Response Framework.
+The course

 At the end of this course, participants will be able to describe: